madprops/blog/docs/armtrak.md

 Temporarily slows down enemies.

-Units: 1 | Damage: 12 | Effect: Freeze
+Units: 1 | Damage: 12 | Effect: Slow

 ![](img/lasers/laser_freeze.png)

 ### Confusion

-Temporarily switches the direction of left and right controls for the enemy.
+Temporarily switches the direction of the left and right controls for the enemy.
 Left becomes right, and right becomes left.
 When a warp is destroyed while carrying this laser, it becomes hostile and causes players to explode when touching it.
 This laser changes color automatically as it moves.

 Units: 1 | Damage: 12 | Effect: Confusion